CLP Community Energy Saving Fund

 Subsidy amount

-• Electricity subsidies of HK$1,000 will be provided to each of 20,000 tenants of subdivided units.
+• Electricity subsidies of HK$1,000 will be provided to each tenant of subdivided units with no individual CLP electricity meter who is referred by non-governmental organisations and community partners.

 HK$50m